Cardiobacterium hominis

-Cardiobacterium hominis /ˌkɑːrdiəʊbækˈtɪəriəm ˈhɒmɪnɪs/ (KAR-dee-oh-bak-TEER-ee-um HOM-i-nis) is a microaerophilic, pleomorphic, fastidious, Gram-negative bacterium part of the Cardiobacteriaceae family and the HACEK group.
+Cardiobacterium hominis /en/ (KAR-dee-oh-bak-TEER-ee-um HOM-i-nis) is a microaerophilic, pleomorphic, fastidious, Gram-negative bacterium part of the Cardiobacteriaceae family and the HACEK group.
 It is most commonly found in the human microbiota, specifically the oropharyngeal region including the mouth and upper part of the respiratory tract.
 It is one of the causes of endocarditis, a life-threatening inflammation close to the heart's inner lining and valves.
 While infections caused by Cardiobacterium hominis are uncommon, various clinical manifestations are linked to the bacterium, including meningitis, sepsis, and bone infections.

 Etymology

 In 1964, researchers I. J. Slotnick and Mary Dougherty named the species after their research on a 54-year-old male patient.
 The genus Cardiobacterium is a phrase combined with two foreign words, kardia and bacterium.
 The feminine noun "kardia" translates to heart, and the Latin neuter noun "bacterium" has a meaning of small rod.
 Hominis is a Latin genitive masculine noun which is translated as human being, of a man.
 The full genus and species can be translated into English as a bacterium of the heart of a human being, reflecting the original isolation that occurred from the Infective endocarditis in the heart valves.